 Methanol can be obtained from fossil and renewable raw materials.
 The most relevant though is natural gas.

-The feedstock, natural gas, is first preheated for removal of sulphur compounds (desulphurization).
-Preheated and desulphurized, natural gas is then catalytically reformed to produce synthesis gas which consists of carbon monoxide, carbon dioxide and hydrogen.
+The feedstock—natural gas—is first preheated for removal of sulfur compounds (desulphurization).
+Preheated and desulfurized, natural gas is then catalytically reformed to produce synthesis gas (“syngas”) which consists of carbon monoxide, carbon dioxide, and hydrogen.

-High purity methanol is typically obtained through a two-column distillation system.
-The first column removes light ends, i.e. typically those impurities which are more volatile than methanol.
-The second column separates water and other by-products such as heavy alcohols, thus providing high quality methanol.
+High-purity methanol is typically obtained through a two-column distillation system.
+The first column removes light ends—typically, impurities more volatile than methanol.
+The second column separates water and other byproducts such as heavy alcohols.
+This results in a high-quality methanol product.